 \section{Abstract}

-We formulate a refined version of the Birch and Swinnerton Dyer conjecture for abelian varieties over global function fields.
-This refinement incorporates both families of congruences between the leading terms of Artin-Hasse-Weil $L$-series and also strong restrictions on the Galois structure of natural Selmer complexes and constitutes a precise analogue for abelian varieties over function fields of the equivariant Tamagawa number conjecture for abelian varieties over number fields.
-We then provide strong supporting evidence for this conjecture including giving a full proof, modulo only the assumed finiteness of Tate-Shafarevich groups, in an important class of examples.
+We formulate a refined version of the Birch and Swinnerton-Dyer conjecture for abelian varieties over global function fields.
+This refinement incorporates both new families of algebraic relations between leading terms (at $s=1$) of Hasse-Weil-Artin $L$-series and restrictions on the Galois structure of Selmer complexes, and constitutes a natural analogue for abelian varieties over function fields of the equivariant Tamagawa number conjecture for abelian varieties over number fields.
+We provide strong supporting evidence for the conjecture including giving a full proof, modulo only the assumed finiteness of Tate-Shafarevich groups, in an important class of examples.